top of page

 Introduction to IACS: The International Association of Classification Societies

 IACS enjoys consultative status with the International Maritime Organization (IMO) and actively participates as an observer and advisor.
 This collaboration allows IACS to offer valuable expertise and guidance in the development and implementation of marine technical standards and international shipping regulations.
-This ultimately boosts maritime safety worldwide.

 The main goal of IACS is to establish, maintain, and apply technical requirements for ship design, construction, and survey.
 By setting high standards and ensuring compliance through rigorous ship classification processes, IACS plays a vital role in preventing accidents, minimizing environmental risks, and promoting the overall safety and reliability of the shipping industry.